ITensor/website/docs/articles/storage.md

 repurpose this storage to implement diagonal-sparse ITensors, this was just a workaround until we could find a better solution.

-For ITensor 2.0 we considered a few standard design choices, but most had severe drawbacks.
+For ITensor 2.0 we considered a few standard solutions, but most had serious drawbacks.
 Two examples:

-* Making the storage class of an ITensor a template parameter would require any function that takes an ITensor argument to be a template too.
-Not only would this severely increase compile times, but it would put an unnecessary burden on users, especially newer users unfamiliar with templates.
+* We could template ITensors over their storage type.
+But this would require any function taking an ITensor argument to be a template too.
+Not only would this severely increase compile times, but it would put an unnecessary burden on users, especially newer users unfamiliar with templates, and it would make the notation of many functions unwieldy.

-* Storage types could be derived from an abstract parent storage class, implementing their behavior by overloading a set of virtual methods.
+* We could derive all storage types from an abstract parent storage class and implement their behavior by overloading a set of virtual methods they all share.
 But what is the minimal set of methods common to all tensor storage types?
 In practice, the number of virtual methods ballooned out of control.
 Also, this design requires awkward choices, such as having to implement binary operations (addition, multiplication) between different types as a class method bound to one of the two types.
 Which type should define such an operation?

 ### The doTask system: "dynamic overloading"